alxklk/Scinc/Bytecode.md

 Special bit in memory mode codes indirect access, `mem[addr]` if 0 or `mem[mem[addr]]` otherwise.

-VM has these sontrol registers:
+VM has these сontrol registers:

  reg | description
 -----|------------